Workflow Panels

 The workflow has states for each step that indicate to a user which steps can or cannot be accessed.
 Data states help indicate which steps are complete, incomplete or in an error state, as illustrated below.

-Configuring the Workflow Panel
+Configuring Workflow Panels

 The Workflow Panel can be configured by the application developer via the AIMMS model.
 Public Workflow Support Declarations have been defined inside the Pages and Dialog Support section of the AIMMS WebUI system library.
 These pre-declared identifiers are used to configure different workflows and their respective steps.